meursw/C-Programs/README.md

 # C-Programs
 C programs that I create or write from tutorials

-## First program
+# List of programs I've written so far
-  Dynamic Programming: Maximum consecutive sum of array
+  - Dynamic Programming: Maximum consecutive sum of array